prime31/Nez/FAQs/DeferredLighting.md

 var standardMaterial = new DeferredSpriteMaterial( normalMapTexture );

 // diffuse lit Material.
-The nullNormalMapTexture is used var diffuseOnlylMaterial = new DeferredSpriteMaterial( deferredRenderer.nullNormalMapTexture );
+The NullNormalMapTexture is used var diffuseOnlylMaterial = new DeferredSpriteMaterial( deferredRenderer.NullNormalMapTexture );

 // lit, normal mapped and self illuminated Material.
 // first we create the Material with our normal map.
-Note that our normal map should have an alpha channel for the self illumination and it
+Note that your normal map should have an alpha channel for the self illumination and it
 // needs to have premultiplied alpha disabled in the Pipeline Tool var selfLitMaterial = new DeferredSpriteMaterial( selfLitNormalMapTexture );

-// we can access the Effect on a Material<T> via the typedEffect property.
+// we can access the Effect on a Material<T> via the `TypedEffect` property.
 We need to tell the Effect that we want self illumination and
 // optionally set the self illumination power. selfLitMaterial.effect.SetUseNormalAlphaChannelForSelfIllumination( true )
 	.SetSelfIlluminationPower( 0.5f );